Challenge Her Team Classic

-The Cronulla Sharks girls surfing team upstaged the men last weekend by winning the Kiama Challenge Her Team's Classic.
+The Cronulla Sharks girls boardriding team upstaged the men last weekend by winning the Kiama Challenge Her Team's Classic.

-The Challenge Her Teams Classic invited women of any age and surf ability to form teams of eight.
-The teams took to the water in 80-minute heats in a relay-style event whereby surfers run out, catch their best wave and return to shore to tag their next team member.
+The Challenge Her Team's Classic invited women of any age and ability to form teams of eight.
+The teams took to the water in 80-minute heats in a relay-style event whereby surfers catch their best wave and tag their next team member.

 Her Wave Program Manager Claire Ellem said it is diversity in teams like this that makes the event so unique and such a celebration of women in sport.